TI-Toolkit/tokens-wiki/tokens/TInterval.md

 <tt><kbd><b>stat</b></kbd></tt>, `TESTS`, `8:TInterval`
 <hr>

-The `TInterval` command calculates a confidence interval for the mean value of a population, at a specific confidence level: for example, if the confidence level is 95%, you are 95% certain that the mean lies within the interval you get.
-Use `TInterval` when you have a single variable to analyze, and **don't** know the standard deviation.
-The `TInterval` assumes that your distribution is normal, but it will work for other distributions if the sample size is large enough.
+The <tt>TInterval</tt> command calculates a confidence interval for the mean value of a population, at a specific confidence level: for example, if the confidence level is 95%, you are 95% certain that the mean lies within the interval you get.
+Use <tt>TInterval</tt> when you have a single variable to analyze, and **don't** know the standard deviation.
+The <tt>TInterval</tt> assumes that your distribution is normal, but it will work for other distributions if the sample size is large enough.

-There are two ways to call the `TInterval` command: by supplying it with needed sample statistics (mean, sample standard deviation, and sample size), or by entering a list and letting the calculator work the statistics out.
+There are two ways to call the <tt>TInterval</tt> command: by supplying it with needed sample statistics (mean, sample standard deviation, and sample size), or by entering a list and letting the calculator work the statistics out.

 ## Sample Problem

 You want to know the average height of a student at your school.
 You haven't asked everyone, but you took a random sample of 30 people and found out their heights (and stored it to L<sub>1</sub>).
 You've decided to use a 95% confidence interval.

-Since the syntax for entering a data list is `TInterval` _list_, _confidence level_, here is your code:
+Since the syntax for entering a data list is <tt>TInterval</tt> _list_, _confidence level_, here is your code:

 ```ti-basic
 :TInterval L1,95